Our Services

 While maintaining our policy of clear, jargon-free communications, we write and edit scientific or journalistic articles in magazines and websites, as well as policy and project reports, guides, manuals, educational modules and other printed materials.
 We also design websites that bring together different publications along an agricultural development theme.

-Various examples
+Various examples:

 - Book published by Earthscan Publications: Sustainable agriculture and food security in an era of oil scarcity: Lessons from Cuba (written by Julia Wright, 2009)

-- Short manual for Agromisa: Mitigating the effects of HIV/AIDS in small-scale farming (co-author Mundie Salm, 2008)
+- Short manual for Agromisa: Mitigating the effects of HIV/AIDS in small-scale farming (co-author Mundie Salm, 2008).

-2. Photographs and video
+2. Photographs

 We have a large archive of high-quality photographs focused on small-scale farming in the tropics.
 We also have experience in producing videos on development themes.

-Examples of our photography and video production:
+Examples of our photography:

 - Go to our Photo Gallery: Our site publishes a large collection of high-quality photographs that can be purchased, depicting small-scale farming and rural development primarily in sub-Saharan Africa.
 (Photos by Flemming Nielsen, 1999-present).